wdawson/okta.github.io/_source/_posts/2017-11-20-add-sso-spring-boot-15-min.md

 okta.oauth2.clientSecret=(your **Client Secret**)
 ```

 One last bit to do before reaping all that Okta can offer – use it on your server!
 For this post, the goal is to add single sign-on authentication, so that only users that have registered with you will be able to log into your server and interact with it.
-The main application class needs to tell the Okta client library to enable single sign-on, and that’s done by adding the following annotation to the main application class at: `src/main/java/com/example/demo/DemoApplication.java`
+The main application class needs to tell the Okta client library to enable single sign-on, and that's done by adding the following annotation to the main application class at: `src/main/java/com/example/demo/DemoApplication.java`

 ```java
 @EnableOAuth2Sso
 ```

-While you’re at it, might as well add an endpoint that does something with the new user information we’re about to get.
+While you're at it, might as well add an endpoint that does something with the new user information we're about to get.
 You can give the main Application class the ability to handle requests by decorating it with:

 ```java
 @RestController
 ```

 Okta provides the user ID of the caller via the `java.security.Principal` interface.
-By default, this is the user’s email address.
-You can add a request handler that echoes the user’s email address like so:
+By default, this is the user's email address.
+You can add a request handler that echoes the user's email address like so:

 ```java
 @GetMapping("/")